Landau Hamiltonian with Gaussian white noise potential and the asymptotic of its bottom of spectrum: Introduction

-It is well-known that, almost surely, $\xi$ is only a $\alpha$-Hölder distribution with $\alpha < -1$ in dimension $2$.
-Therefore, the operator \eqref{eq:Landau} does not make sense as a sum of the Laplacian and the potential $\xi$ interpreted as a multiplication operator: since the operator domain of $H$ contain functions at best $(2+\alpha)$-Hölder, the product between the domain functions and $\xi$ is in general undefined as $\alpha + (2+\alpha) < 0$.
-Such operators belong to the class of \emph{singular Schrödinger operators}, and \emph{renormalisation} is required to rigorously define them.
+It is well-known that, almost surely, $\xi$ is only an $\alpha$-Hölder distribution with $\alpha < -1$ in dimension $2$.
+Therefore, the operator \eqref{eq:Landau} does not make sense as a sum of the Laplacian and the potential $\xi$ interpreted as a multiplication operator: since the operator domain of $H$ contains functions at best $(2+\alpha)$-Hölder, the product between the domain functions and $\xi$ is in general undefined as $\alpha + (2+\alpha) < 0$.
+Such operators belong to the class of \emph{singular Schrödinger operators}, a name which echoes that of \emph{singular stochastic PDEs}: indeed, the breakthroughs in the latter domain, notably the theories of regularity structures \cite{Hai14} and of paracontrolled distributions \cite{GIP15}, have proved essential in their study.

+Two separate issues arise in the construction of such operators.
+The first is to give a meaning to the ill-defined products through \emph{renormalisation}; in the Anderson case $\bA = 0$, to which most of the literature is devoted, this is resolved either within the theory of paracontrolled distributions \cite{AC15, GUZ20, CvZ21, Mou22} or that of regularity structures \cite{Lab19, MvZ25}.
+The second issue is to extract a self-adjoint operator from the renormalised data; this has been achieved by a direct description of the operator and its (random) domain \cite{AC15, GUZ20, CvZ21}, or through one of the operator's avatars: its resolvent \cite{Lab19}, its Dirichlet form \cite{MvZ25}, or its semigroup \cite{HL26}.

-There has been recent advances in the construction of singular Schrödinger operators via SPDE theories, especially in the Anderson case with Gaussian white noise potential.
-The first construction of which goes back to Allez and Chouk \cite{AC15} who studies the operator on the two-dimensional torus $\T^2$.
-The construction is subsequently extended to bounded domains in higher dimensions and/or to various boundary conditions (e.g., on $\T^3$ \cite{GUZ20, Lab19}, bounded boxes of dimensions $2$ or $3$ with zero Dirichlet boundary conditions \cite{Lab19, CvZ21, Mv22}, zero Neumann boundary conditions \cite{CvZ21, Mv22}, and compact manifolds \cite{Mou22}).
-The construction has also been considered on full space $L^2(\R^d)$, see \cite{Uek23, Ugu22, HL24} for the case $d = 2$ and \cite{HL24} for $d=3$.
-However, literature for the case of non-vanishing magnetic fields with white noise perturbations is very limited.
+These constructions cover a variety of settings.
+The first goes back to Allez and Chouk \cite{AC15}, who studied the operator on the two-dimensional torus $\T^2$.
+The construction was subsequently extended to bounded domains in higher dimensions and/or to various boundary conditions (e.g., on $\T^3$ \cite{GUZ20, Lab19}, bounded boxes of dimensions $2$ or $3$ with zero Dirichlet boundary conditions \cite{Lab19, CvZ21, MvZ25}, zero Neumann boundary conditions \cite{CvZ21, MvZ25}, and compact manifolds \cite{Mou22}), as well as to the full space $L^2(\R^d)$ (see \cite{Uek23, Ugu22, HL26} for the case $d = 2$ and \cite{HL26} for $d=3$).
+However, the literature for the case of non-vanishing magnetic fields with white noise perturbations is very limited.
 To the best of our knowledge, the only work in this direction is by Mouzard and Morin \cite{MM22}, who considered the case where the magnetic field itself is modelled by Gaussian white noise.